 Schedule B - Part II

-In addition to the matters set forth in Part I of this Schedule, the title is subject to the following matters and ITG guarantees against loss or damage sustained in the event that they are not subordinate to the lien of the Guaranteed Mortgage:
+of this Schedule, the title is subject to the following matters and tained in the event that they are not subordinate to the lien of the

 1. None

 End of Schedule B.

+IOWA TITLE GUARANTY

+An

-By: Lindsey Guerrero, Director Preparer: Michael D. Johnson
+By: Lindsey Guerrero, Director

+Preparer: Michael D. Johnson

 Phone: (515) 452-0484